-While historically Latvians subdivided into several different ethnic groups, they eventually merged into a single group (see p.
-1-3 of History and Myth).
-Today, a few distinctive groupings remain (see p.
-1-2 of Language and Communication).
+While historically Latvians subdivided into several different ethnic groups, they eventually merged into a single group (see History and Myth).
+Today, a few distinctive groupings remain (see Language and Communication).
 For example, a few Latvians identify as members of Latvia's only remaining non-Baltic ethnic group, the Livs, though their unique Livonian language is all but extinct.
-Some 200,000 Latvians speak Latgalian, a minority language spoken in eastern Latvia (see p.
-2 of Language and Communication).
+Some 200,000 Latvians speak Latgalian, a minority language spoken in eastern Latvia (see Language and Communication).